Putnam-Lab/Lab_Management/Lab_Resourses/DNA_RNA-protocols/WGBS-PicoMethyl-Protocol.md

 - Add 7ul of bisulfite converted sample to their respective strip tube.
 This should be about all the liquid there is in the final tubes from the previous cleanup
 - Add 3ul of PMM to each tube
 - [Video Link](https://www.youtube.com/watch?v=k5ApfvSbhAQ&list=PLI8mZMNHcIVq9DFCOPksLhcch8UbJj4Pq&index=6)
-- Vortex tubes, spin them down, and place them in the thermocyler in the Pico Methyl Priming program under the MES login (password 8888)
+- Vortex tubes, spin them down, and place them in the thermocyler in the "PICO METHYL PRIMING" program under the MES login (password 8888)
 - During the program there will be two holds during which you will have to add things to your samples:
   - 98 for 2 minutes
   - 8 degrees for 1 minute